 Indoor cats, particularly neutered males, are prone to urinary tract issues.
 Urinary tract infections, kidney stones, feline idiopathic cystitis, and lower urinary tract disease can all be a result of chronic dehydration in your cat.

 Since canned cat food naturally contains more moisture than dry food, your cat is less likely to suffer from dehydration.
 It’s that simple.
-Switching from dry cat food to canned, or even including wet cat food as a part of your cat’s daily routine is the best thing you can do for your cat’s kidney health.
+Switching from dry cat food to canned cat food, or even including wet cat food as a part of your cat’s daily routine is the best thing you can do for your cat’s kidney health.

-Any cats with health issues that strain their kidneys, such as hyperthyroidism, diabetes, and cancer to name a few would benefit greatly from a switch from dry to canned.
+Any cats with health issues that strain their kidneys, such as hyperthyroidism, diabetes, and cancer to name a few would benefit greatly from a switch from dry to canned cat food.

 While it’s no doubt easy to feed and your cat may really like it, dry cat food as a sole food choice is not healthy for cats.
 Since cats don’t have as strong a thirst drive as dogs do, they are much less suited to a low-moisture kibble.
 Feeding your cat only dry food is likely to set them up for urinary tract issues when they become a senior.